SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Problem-01.md

 [slide]
-# Calculator for TV series
+# Problem 1: Calculator for TV series
 ## Description
 Write a program, which calculates how long it will take you to watch all episodes of a TV series in minutes.